udivankin/slack-block-builder/docs/blocks/rich-text.md

 RichTextBuilder.blockId(string);
 ```

 Sets a string to be an identifier for any given block in a view or message.
-This is sent back to your app in interaction payloads and view submissions for your app to process.
+This is sent back to your app in interaction payloads and v iew submissions for your app to process.

 ```javascript
 RichTextBuilder.elements(...elements);
 ```

 Adds rich text elements to the block.
 Accepts `RichTextSection`, `RichTextList`, `RichTextQuote`, and `RichTextPreformatted` builders.

+!> **Warning:** When using `RichText` elements inside a `Table` block, only `RichTextSection` is supported. `RichTextList`, `RichTextQuote`, and `RichTextPreformatted` cannot be used in table cells.

 ### Example Usage